Is It Worth Getting Pet Insurance For My Dog?

 You needn’t live with an accident-prone pooch to consider health care insurance for your dog.
-Depending on the plan you choose, nearly every aspect of the canine medical spectrum is covered, from routine checkups and preventative wellness to treating diseases like cancer, which often force less well-prepared owners to put down their pets before they even attempt to address the problem.
-Insurance can therefore save lives, but before selecting a provider, keep in mind the following considerations.
+Depending on the plan you choose, nearly every aspect of the canine medical spectrum is covered, from routine checkups and preventative wellness to treating diseases like cancer.
+These sorts of conditions often force less well-prepared owners to put down their pets before attempting to address the problem.
+Insurance can save lives, but before selecting a provider, keep in mind the following considerations.

-At least six factors can come into play when pet insurance companies determine your monthly rates, according to Brian Iannessa, a spokesperson for Veterinary Pet Insurance (VPI), which is America’s oldest and largest provider.
+At least six factors can come into play when pet insurance companies determine your monthly rates, according to Brian Iannessa, a spokesperson for Veterinary Pet Insurance (VPI), America’s oldest and largest provider.

-- Age “Rates do go up with age,” Iannessa says.
-VPI will not insure dogs 10 years and older.
+“Rates do go up with age,” Iannessa says.
+VPI will not insure dogs ten years and older.
 Other companies have similar age policies as well.
-The good news is that insurers will often cover such aged canines if continuous coverage is maintained prior to the decade mark.
-“So if you’ve insured your 9-year-old dog and he turns 10, we will continue to honor your pet’s plan,” he explains.
+The good news is that insurers will often cover such aged canines if continuous coverage is maintained before your dog turns ten.
+“So if you’ve insured your nine-year-old dog and he turns 10, we will continue to honor your pet’s plan,” he explains.

-- Number of pets Does your house look like the pet version of The Brady Bunch?
+Does your house look like the pet version of The Brady Bunch?
 If so, you could be in luck.
-Many providers offer a multiple pet discount.
+Many providers offer multiple pet discounts.
 At VPI, owners with two insured pets receive 5 percent off their base medical plan.
 If you have four or more pets, that discount doubles to 10 percent.

-- Where you work This one might surprise you, but your job could benefit your pet.
-Certain companies partner with pet insurance providers so that their employees can receive a more reasonable group rate.
-Three major employers that have done this are Chipotle Mexican Grill restaurants, Ford Motor Co. and Office Depot.
+This one might surprise you, but your job could benefit your pet.
+Individual companies partner with pet insurance providers so that their employees can receive a more reasonable group rate.
+Three significant employers that have done this are Chipotle Mexican Grill restaurants, Ford Motor Co., and Office Depot.

 Before selecting a provider, make sure that reimbursement amounts are fully disclosed to you in advance.
 Without such a setup, the insurer can send back percentage amounts at the company’s discretion.
-Look for this information under headings such as “benefit schedule” to see if such figures are disclosed from the start.
+Look for this information under headings such as “benefit schedule” to see if such figures are disclosed.

-Does Your Dog Fall Into the Top 10s?
+Does Your Dog Fall Into the Top Ten Pet Insurance Claims?

 Based on a recent American Pet Products Manufacturers Association survey, Americans spent $10.1 billion on pet health care in 2007.
 Most of these owners were uninsured.
 According to Stephens, Americans only spend about $250 million on pet insurance each year.
 It’s no wonder he predicts that this figure will rise dramatically over the next five years.
 Given family budget considerations, pet health insurance may become an economic necessity for responsible dog owners.